kfdf/intrusive-index/README.md

 segment(comparator: (a: T, b: T) => number): IndexIterator<IndexIterator<T>>
 group(comparator: (a: T, b: T) => number): IndexIterator<IndexIterator<T>>
 ```
-The `segment` method segments the underlying sequence into subsequences by the provided comparator, so that for any two items in a subsequence the comparator returns zero. `segment` is a "lightweight" version of `group`, that should be used when the sequence is already sorted according to the same comparator. `group` is literally just a shortcut for `sort(comparator).segment(comparator)`.
+The `segment` method segments the underlying sequence into subsequences by the provided comparator, so that for any two items in a subsequence the comparator returns zero. `segment` is a "lightweight" version of `group` that should be used when the sequence is already sorted according to the same comparator. `group` is literally just a shortcut for `sort(comparator).segment(comparator)`.
 If a subsequence is consumed before the next one is requested, then no buffering occurs.
 If only the first or the last item is needed `reduce` can be used to efficiently consume subsequences:
 ```js
   // both consume the entire sequence and...
   .reduce((a, v) => a)  // returns the first item